quicwg/base-drafts/draft-ietf-quic-recovery.md

 A packet sent at the tail is particularly vulnerable to slow loss detection, since acks of subsequent packets are needed to trigger ack-based detection.
-To ameliorate this weakness of tail packets, the sender schedules an alarm when the last retransmittable packet before quiescence is transmitted.
-When this alarm fires, a Tail Loss Probe (TLP) packet is sent to evoke an acknowledgement from the receiver.
+To ameliorate this weakness of tail packets, the sender schedules a timer when the last retransmittable packet before quiescence is transmitted.
+Upon timeout, a Tail Loss Probe (TLP) packet is sent to evoke an acknowledgement from the receiver.

-The alarm duration, or Probe Timeout (PTO), is set based on the following
+The timer duration, or Probe Timeout (PTO), is set based on the following
 conditions:

 * PTO SHOULD be scheduled for max(1.5*SRTT+MaxAckDelay, kMinTLPTimeout)

-* If RTO ({{rto}}) is earlier, schedule a TLP alarm in its place.
+* If RTO ({{rto}}) is earlier, schedule a TLP in its place.
 That is, PTO SHOULD be scheduled for min(RTO, PTO).

 MaxAckDelay is the maximum ack delay supplied in an incoming ACK frame.